Menu Item Extras Overview - Lemberg Solutions

 Menu Item Extras background

 As we found out, the Drupal core has a weak and inflexible implementation of the Menu Link Content entity type.
-Core services for menus were too big and complex and bundle hardcoded, provided no integration with other modules, and lacked template suggestions.
+Core services for menus were too big and complex, the bundle was hardcoded, the service provided no integration with other modules, and the template suggestions were lacking.
 That was an epic issue, so we decided to fix it and develop a new Drupal module.

 Before the development of each new feature, we had long meetings and discussions with our team of one front-end and three back-end developers.
-After 3 weeks of development, we released the Menu Item Extras module, which has been downloaded 100,000+ times already as of January 2019.
+After 3 weeks of development, we released the Drupal Menu Item Extras module, which has been downloaded 100,000+ times as of January 2019.
+Our Drupal team updated the Menu Item Extras module, making it compatible with the Drupal 9 and 10 versions.
+As of January 2024, more than 32K websites report using the module.

 How it works

 Menu Item Extras makes the Menu Link Content entity fully fieldable.
-The module fixes core issues and provides a couple features, like Demo Module and View mode per menu item, which makes developers' lives easier.
-It allows us to use all fields types for menus as for the normal Drupal 8 entity.
+The module fixes core issues and provides a couple of features, like Demo Module and View mode per menu item, which makes developers' lives easier.
+It allows us to use each Drupal menu fields type for menus as for the normal Drupal 8 entity.
 Each menu is a bundle for the Menu Link Content.

 Drupal\menu_link_content\Entity\MenuLinkContent::preCreate